 - First photo: Base layer of a thicker long sleeve onesie and thick pants.
 Wool pants are a great choice.

 - Second photo: Add warm gloves and socks.

 - Third photo: Warm, but not bulky coat.
 Fleece and wool work well.
 Add a hat if no hood.

 - Fourth: Carrier, no need for multiple passes.
-Try a ring sling if you just taking baby out of the car seat and into a store for a quick up.
+For a quick babywearing up, try a ring sling if you’re just taking your baby out of the car seat and into a store.

 - Total: 2 clothing layers, plus extremities covered, and one carrier layer.

 When it’s cold, closer to freezing, and no precipitation.
 Making sure extremities are well covered will keep baby warm.

 - First photo: Base layer of wool socks and a long-sleeve onesie.

 - Second photo: Warmer layer, I did overalls, but a shirt and pants would be great as well.
 Wool is a great fiber for this layer.